19 February 2017 - 19 February 2017

-Mark the anniversary of the day World War II came to Australia, and honour those who lost their lives and those who fought to defend the border.
+Mark the anniversary of the day World War II came to Australia, and honour those who lost their lives.

 The Anniversary of the Bombing of Darwin is commemorated each year on 19 February at the Cenotaph, Bicentennial Park, Darwin to tribute, honour and remember those who defend Darwin and attracts many veterans' who served in Darwin around that time.